O&P Design Software: Why Clinical Control Matters More Than Automation

 When design and manufacturing align, outcomes improve significantly.

-From iteration to intention
+From Iteration to Intention

-Traditional socket design is iterative.
-Adjust→Test→Correct→Repeat.
+Traditional socket design is iterative: Adjust→Test→Correct→Repeat.
 But it does not have to stay that way.

 With the right O&P design software, the goal shifts from iteration to intention.
 Each step becomes clearer.
 Each decision more controlled.